dynamsoft-docs/barcode-reader-docs-mobile/programming/android/user-guide.md

 ---
 layout: default-layout
-title: User Guide - Dynamsoft Barcode Reader for Android
+title: User Guide - Dynamsoft Barcode Reader for Android (Ready to Use UI edition)
-description: This is the user guide of Dynamsoft Barcode Reader for Android SDK.
+description: This is the user guide of Dynamsoft Barcode Reader for Android SDK demonstrating the Ready to Use UI.
-keywords: user guide, android
+keywords: user guide, java, kotlin, android
 needAutoGenerateSidebar: true
 needGenerateH3Content: true
 noTitleIndex: true
-permalink: /programming/android/user-guide.html
+multiProgrammingLanguage: true
+enableLanguageSelection: true
 ---

-# Android User Guide for Barcode Decoding
+# Android User Guide for Barcode Scanning

+This user guide will walk through the [ScanSingleBarcode](https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/main/android/BarcodeScannerAPISamples/) sample app.
+When creating your own project, please use this sample as a reference.
+This guide uses RTU (Ready to Use) APIs which aim to elevate the UI creation process with less code and offer a more pleasant and intuitive UI for your app.

+If you have higher customization requirements for the interface, you may refer to the [Foundational API Samples](https://github.com/Dynamsoft/barcode-reader-mobile-samples/tree/main/android/FoundationalAPISamples/) or [Build your APP with Foundational APIs]({{ site.android }}user-guide.html) article.

 ## Requirements

-- Supported OS: Android 5.0 (API Level 21) or higher.
+- Supported OS:  **Android 5.0** (API Level 21) or higher.
 - Supported ABI: **armeabi-v7a**, **arm64-v8a**, **x86** and **x86_64**.
-- Development Environment: Android Studio 2022.2.1 or higher.
+- Development Environment: **Android Studio 2022.2.1** or higher.

-## Add the Libraries
+## Add the SDK

-There are two ways to add the libraries into your project - **Manually** and **Maven**.
+There are two ways in which you can include the dynamsoftbarcodereaderbundle library in your app:

-### Option 1: Add the Libraries via Maven
+### Option 1: Add the Library via Maven

 1. Open the file `[App Project Root Path]\app\build.gradle` and add the Maven repository: